Do I have to be a member of the AJA to ride in Amateur races?

 - Inclusion in the Riders Directory on the AJA website (currently under reconstruction).
 This is useful for trainers seeking amateur jockeys.

-- Opportunities to ride abroad such as invitation races in Austria (Vienna), Bratislava and Budapest (European Ladies Championship), Ireland (Limerick and The Curragh), France (Pompadour), China (Wuhan), Russia (Kazan) and USA (Maryland Hunt Cup).
+- Opportunities to represent GB and ride abroad within the FEGENTRI World Series.
+Also occasional invitation races have cropped up in the past in Austria (Vienna), Bratislava and Budapest (European Ladies Championship), Ireland (Limerick and The Curragh), France (Pompadour), China (Wuhan), Russia (Kazan) and USA (Maryland Hunt Cup).
+Fairyhouse Racecourse kindly host an annual chase in memory of Lorna Brooke with four amateur jump jockeys invited from the UK each November.

 - Entitlement to various trade discounts.